Drive online sales growth in fashion with Online Brand Protection

 Protect your brand and increase your online sales

-Incopro is responsible for protecting over $200 billion of annual revenue across 600 brands using technology.
+Incopro is responsible for protecting over $200 billion of annual revenue across 750 brands using the Talisman Brand Protection platform.

 The most prevalent and damaging online counterfeiters are targeted in our enforcement efforts in order to safeguard brand reputation and increase online revenue for our clients.
-We achieve this through AI-assisted image matching technology and advanced clustering that groups together related entities across over 20 data-points to uncover the largest commercial scale infringers operating against your brand.
+We achieve this through AI-assisted image-matching technology that is able to detect infringers wherever they hide.
+We also deploy advanced Network Analysis functionality that links together related entities to uncover the largest commercial-scale infringers operating against your brand.

 Find out how Online Brand Protection can increase your brand’s online sales